cmp-202/ssh2shell/README.md

     [callback function, optional code to run during the procesing of a command] },
   onCommandComplete:   function( command, response, sshObj ) {
-    [callback function, optional code to run on the completion of a command before the next command is run] },
+    [callback function, optional code to run on the completion of a command] },
   onEnd:               function( sessionText, sshObj ) {
     [callback function, optional code to run at the end of the session]